djalbat/reaction-with-style/README.md

 `;
 ```
-Now both `Link` and `HeaderLink` are available as JSX, each with their own associated styles.
+Now both `Link` and `HeaderLink` components are available, each with their own associated styles.

 For functional and class components, a little care is needed.
 Rather than destructuring the requisite function or class, you must make use of the `retrieveClassName()` function.